Published On: May 12 2014 12:06:25 AM CDTUpdated On: Jan 12 2016 01:00:00 AM CST

 Ray Abruzzo played Sgt.
 John Zorelli, a cop who becomes involved with Fallon during the series' final season.

 After his 20-episode stint on "Dynasty," Abruzzo has gone on to recurring roles on "Night Court," "The Practice," "The Sopranos," "In Plain Sight" and "Mad Men."
-Some of his most recent roles include minor parts in the TV series "Criminal Minds," "Hot in Cleveland," "Brooklyn Nine-Nine" and "Ray Donovan," and in the 2013 movie "Last Vegas."
+Some of his most recent roles include minor parts in the TV series "Transparent," "Hot in Cleveland," "Brooklyn Nine-Nine" and "Ray Donovan," and in the 2013 movie "Last Vegas."

 Billy Campbell (right) played Luke Fuller, Claudia's husband and Steven Carrington's lover, appearing in 20 episodes during the show's fifth season in 1984-85.
 The character was mortally wounded at the end of the season when he was shot in the head saving Claudia's life during the so-called "Moldavian Massacre," in which terrorists attacked the wedding of Amanda Carrington and Prince Michael of Moldavia.

 Campbell, for whom "Dynasty" was his first prominent role, went on to play the lead role in the 1991 retro sci-fi fantasy film "The Rocketeer" and then played a vampire hunter in 1992's "Bram Stoker's Dracula."
 His most prominent role came in 1999 playing Rick Sammler in the TV series "Once and Again," which he played until 2002.
 He also was a regular on the sci-fi series "The 4400" and had a recurring role on "The O.C." and the short-lived 2010 revival of "Melrose Place."
 His most recent roles came in the AMC drama "The Killing" and the SyFy series "Helix" and playing Abraham Lincoln in a National Geographic television adaptation of Bill O'Reilly and Martin Dugard's book "Killing Lincoln."

 Kate O'Mara appeared in 19 episodes during the sixth season in 1986, playing Cassandra "Caress" Morrell, Alexis' manipulative sister who came to Denver after being rescued from a South American prison.